kaiachain/kaia-dapp-mono/ctf/README.md

 | `Hard` | `BanditFort.sol` |

 ### `RaidTreasury.sol`
 For this attack plan, you need to formulate an attack angle for the smart contract and write your own attack script.
 If you can drain the entire balance of `GOLD` tokens inside the smart contract, you have successfully raided the enemy treasuries.
+Look carefully at the contract's code.

 ### `RaidGemVault.sol`
 For this attack plan, you need to formulate an attack angle for the smart contract and write your own attack script.
+Most importantly, you need to unlock the vault.
 If you can drain the `GEM` NFT inside the smart contract, you have successfully raided the enemy vault.

 ### `BanditFort.sol`
 For this attack plan, you need to formulate an attack angle for the smart contract and write your own attack script.
 If you can break the contract so that nobody else can be `banditLord`, you have successfully eliminated an enemy clan.